Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Data and analysis

 The MUSE-Wide survey provides a relatively shallower dataset covering a wider area than MUSE-Deep.
 The current MUSE-Wide survey covers an area of $\sim44$~arcmin$^2$ with $44$ pointings, with $1$ hour exposure time on each pointing.
 This results in a $5\sigma$ emission line detection limit of $\simeq2\times10^{-18}$~erg~s$^{-1}$~cm$^{-2}$ for point sources.
 The MUSE-Deep survey focuses on the {\it Hubble} Ultra Deep Field (HUDF; \citealt{Beckwith2006}), providing much deeper data over a smaller area.
 MUSE-Deep has released three datasets (all of which we use): a 9-pointing campaign with $10$-hour exposure times (MOSAIC; \citealt{Bacon2017}), a single $31$-hour pointing (UDF-10; \citealt{Bacon2017}), and a new, deeper $141$-hour pointing MUSE eXtremely Deep Field (MXDF; \citealt{Bacon2023}).
 The $5\sigma$ detection limits for point sources are $5\times10^{-19}$, $2.5\times10^{-19}$, and $1\times10^{-19}$~erg~s$^{-1}$~cm$^{-2}$ in MOSAIC, UDF-10, and MXDF, respectively.
 We refer readers to \citet{Urrutia2019} for a full description of the data reduction process for MUSE-Wide, and \citet{Bacon2017,Bacon2023} for MUSE-Deep.
 In total, there are $479$ and $1308$ Ly$\alpha$ emitting galaxies at $2.9<z<6.7$ with Ly$\alpha$ line S/N $>5$ in the MUSE-Wide and Deep catalogs, respectively.
 The MUSE-Wide survey mainly identifies the more rare luminous Ly$\alpha$ emitters with Ly$\alpha$ luminosity brighter than the $L^*$ of the Ly$\alpha$ luminosity function at $3<z<6$ ($L^*\sim10^{42.2}$~erg~s$^{-1}$; \citealt{Herenz2019}).
 On the other hand, the MUSE-Deep survey primarily is comprised of the abundant population of sub-$L^*$ LAEs.

 In this paper, our focus is on the Ly$\alpha$ properties of galaxies at redshifts at the tail end of reionization ($z\simeq5-6$), limiting us to a subset of the total MUSE samples.
 Rest-frame optical emission lines are important to quantify Ly$\alpha$ properties including the Ly$\alpha$ escape fraction ($f_{{\rm esc,Ly}\alpha}$) and the Ly$\alpha$ velocity offset ($\Delta v_{{\rm Ly}\alpha}$).
 We use the available {\it JWST}/NIRCam F444W grism spectra obtained from the FRESCO survey to measure the rest-frame optical emission lines of MUSE Ly$\alpha$ emitters.
 Given the wavelength coverage of F444W grism ($3.8-5.1\ \mu$m), we focus on the redshift range at $4.9<z<6.5$ to allow H$\alpha$ detection.
 Among the $479$ and $1308$ Ly$\alpha$ emitters in the MUSE-Wide and MUSE-Deep surveys, there are $69$ and $289$ galaxies at $4.9<z<6.5$, respectively.
-We find $3$ sources at $4.9<z<6.5$ are in both the MUSE-Wide and MUSE-Deep footprints, leaving $69+289-3=355$ MUSE identified Ly$\alpha$ emitters at $4.9<z<6.5$ in total.
+We find $3$ duplicates between MUSE-Wide and MUSE-Deep sources, leaving $69+289-3=355$ MUSE identified Ly$\alpha$ emitters at $4.9<z<6.5$ in total.